 The final evolution of Gen III's Water starter, Swampert performs very well against Groudon.
 It's first stage, Mudkip has been featured in multiple events, including Community Day, and is pretty easy to find, so most players probably already have at least one or two evolved and powered up.
 As a Water and Ground type, it takes half damage from Fire, but quad damage from Grass.
 If you're bringing Swampert along, you'll want Water Gun for the fast move and Hydro Cannon for its charged move.

 The Psychic Legendary of Gen I, Mewtwo remains one of the strongest Pokémon in all of Pokémon Go.
 It has been available in a number of ways, including EX Raids, Legendary Raids, Special Research, Timed Research, and even as a Shadow Pokémon captured by Giovanni.
 Beyond its phenomenal stats, Mewtwo has access to a wide array of move types and has no weaknesses Groudon can exploit.
-With the charged attack, Ice Beam, it can deal super effective damage to Groudon even without the benefit of STAB.
+By pairing Confusion with the charged attack, Ice Beam, it can deal super effective damage to Groudon even without the benefit of STAB.
+However, if your Mewtwo knows Psystrike or Shadow Ball do not TM these moves!!!
+Both are the strongest moves of their type and are considerably more useful, on top of being Legacy Moves.

 Another Water starter's final evolution, Feraligatr was originally discovered in the Johto region of Gen II.
 It's been in Pokémon Go for a long time and has been featured in multiple events, so most players have at least one or two already powered up.
 As a pure Water type, it takes half damage from Fire, but double from Grass.
 If you're bringing Feraligatr to this Raid, you'll want it to know Water Gun and Hydro Cannon.